 - See the Benefits tab in this announcement for more information

-Please include the following documents as an attachment to your application:
+In order to be considered, applicants MUST attach the following documents as an attachment to their application:

-A cover letter describing how your experience, skills and abilities meet the required qualifications of this position.
+A cover letter describing how your experience, skills and abilities meet the required/desired qualifications of this position.

 If you are reading this announcement in print format, please visit www.careers.wa.gov to access the online recruitment system.
 Click on "Look for Jobs" and select Dept. of Ecology under the "Department" search list.
 Click "Apply Search."

-If you have specific questions about the position, please email Matt Quarterman at: firstname.lastname@example.org.
-Please do not contact Matt to inquire about the status of your application.
+If you have specific questions about the position, please email Melissa Gildersleeve at: email@example.com.
+Please do not contact Melissa inquire about the status of your application.